tud-amr/m3p2i-aip/README.md

 # Multi-Modal MPPI and Active Inference for Reactive Task and Motion Planning

-Repositiry for reactive task and motion planning making use of active inference and behavior trees for symbolic planning, and MPPI for motion planning.
+Repository for reactive task and motion planning making use of active inference and behavior trees for symbolic planning, and MPPI for motion planning.
 Rollouts are evaluated in Isaac Gym, a parallelizable physics simulator.

-There are also a number of examples to get familiar with Isaac Gym with our robots.
+There are also several examples to get familiar with Isaac Gym with our robots.

 ## Status
 Under development